 Flora Champy joined the Department of French and Italian as an Assistant Professor of French in September 2018.
 She holds a dual PhD in French Literature from the Ecole Normale Supérieure de Lyon and Rutgers University.
 An alumna of the ENS de Paris, she received a master’s degree in Classics from Paris IV Sorbonne University.
-She previously taught at the ENS de Lyon and Johns Hopkins University, and has participated in several ENS-based outreach programs.
+She previously taught at the ENS de Lyon and Johns Hopkins University.